simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 import\
-Read new transactions added to each FILE since last run, and add them to the main journal file.
+Read new transactions added to each FILE since last run, and add them to the journal.
 Or with --dry-run, just print the transactions that would be added.
 Or with --catchup, just mark all of the FILEs' transactions as imported, without actually importing any.

 _FLAGS

+This command may append new transactions to the main journal file (which should be in journal format).
+Existing transactions are not changed.
+This is one of the few hledger commands that writes to the journal file (see also `add`).

 Unlike other hledger commands, with `import` the journal file is an output file, and will be modified, though only by appending (existing data will not be changed).